zenhack/iron-blogger2/README.md

 New tests should be placed in a file matching `tests/test_*`; This allows pytest to pick them up automatically.

+We use [pytest-quickcheck][8] to test iron blogger with random data.
+By default we run each randomized test 10 times.
+This can be change via the environment variable `NUM_RANDOM_CALLS`, e.g:

+    NUM_RANDOM_CALLS=50 py.test

 ## Useful tips

 * The command `ironblogger shell` will open a python interpreter prompt